Spatial Localization of Relativistic Quantum Systems: The Commutativity Requirement and the Locality Principle. Part II: A Model from Local QFT: The stress-energy tensor operator of the Klein-Gordon field in

-\begin{remark} {\em It is interesting to observe that it is not possible to replace the smearing function $f^2$ with a non-negative $f\in \cD_\bR(\bM)$ in (\ref{BOUND}) by inserting $\sqrt{f}$ in place of $f$ on the right-hand side of (\ref{BOUND}).
-That is because $\sqrt{f}\not \in \cD(\bM)$ for $0\leq f\in \cD(\bM)$ in general\footnote{Not even if $f$ vanishes with all derivatives at its zeros, as implied by a classic counterexample \cite{NO}.}.
-Proposition \ref{TEOB} below is in particular different from Proposition \ref{TEOB1} precisely because the former adopts a stronger hypothesis on the choice of the positive smearing functions.
-On the other hand, the main result of \cite{FS08} presented above can easily be extended to the case in which $f^2$ is replaced by a finite sum $\sum_i f_i^2$ with $f_i \in \cD_\bR(\bM)$.
-This weaker requirement on the smearing functions was used in \cite{Ko2} for proving (essential)selfadjointenss results about second-order normally ordered Wick polynomials in curved spacetime referred to Hadamard states.
-However, as discussed therein, there are $f\geq 0$ with $f\in \cD(\bM)$ which are not of the form $\sum_i f_i^2$.} $\blacksquare$\\ \end{remark}
+\begin{remark} {\em It is interesting to observe that the smearing function $f^2$ in (\ref{BOUND}) cannot, in general, be replaced by a non-negative $f\in \cD_\bR(\bM)$ by inserting $\sqrt{f}$ in place of $f$ on the right-hand side of (\ref{BOUND}).
+Indeed, for $0\leq f\in \cD(\bM)$ one generally has $\sqrt{f}\not \in \cD(\bM)$\footnote{This may fail even if $f$ vanishes with all derivatives at its zeros, as shown by a classical counterexample \cite{NO}.}.
+Proposition \ref{TEOB} below is therefore different from Proposition \ref{TEOB1}, precisely because it adopts a stronger hypothesis on the positive smearing functions.
+On the other hand, the main result of \cite{FS08} recalled above can easily be extended to the case in which $f^2$ is replaced by a finite sum $\sum_i f_i^2$, with $f_i \in \cD_\bR(\bM)$.
+This weaker requirement on the smearing functions was used in \cite{Ko2} to prove essential-selfadjointness results for second-order normally ordered Wick polynomials in curved spacetime with respect to Hadamard states.
+However, as discussed there, there are functions $f\geq 0$, $f\in \cD(\bM)$, which are not of the form $\sum_i f_i^2$.} $\blacksquare$\\ \end{remark}

-We now come to the announced theorem.
-The first part of the following proposition concretely shows how some of the states that violate the positivity condition are constructed.
-They must exist according to the above Proposition \ref{XYZ}.\\